Skip to main content

 State Department – Visa Applications

 Expect longer processing times as consulates are now conducting a more thorough background check on all applicants and interviews for most applicants are required.
-In some cases, students have been experiencing delays of more than 30 days.
+In some cases, students have been experiencing delays of more than 30 days of processing.
 It is a good idea for you or a family member at home to check with the local consulate or embassy for the current processing time and schedule an appointment, if possible.

 Unpredictable closing and Policy/Procedural Changes: